whitneyburton/portfolios/students/1606-back/jean-joeris/20160804-jean-joeris-m1.md

 * [GitHub URL](https://github.com/JeanJoeris/paramorse_redux)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/paramorse.markdown)

 The goal of the project was to build a parallelized morse code encoder/decoder.
 This means one string can be encoded into n different files and pieced back together into the original string.
+We switched codes with someone as part of this.
+Feedback from the person who got my code and to the person's code I got is below the eval.

 Notes are not in my assesment, here is my best attempt to remember the feedback Beth gave me -
 * The string juggling trick I did to handle whitespace was too clever, but an alternative was not immediately obvious.